That we can walk as companions in this so pleasant a path.

 John Bunyan, Pilgrim’s Progress

-Throughout my sabbatical I have been thinking and chronicling the various paths, trails, roads, alleys, aisles and streets I have taken to travel all the places I have over the past two months.
-This post contains pictures from walks nearby in Lexington and far away like in Martha’s Vineyard and especially all over Ireland.
-While in Dublin, we averaged over 15,000 steps a day.
-Each time I set out, I was anticipating that incredible day when I hiked the Croagh Patrick.
-Each step led me there, as each step has led me home.
+Throughout my sabbatical I have been thinking about and chronicling the many various paths, trails, roads, alleys, aisles and streets I found myself upon as I have travelled over the past two months.
+This post contains pictures from these walks; nearby in Lexington; a little farther in Martha’s Vineyard; and even farther still, all over Ireland.
+In Dublin I averaged over 15,000 steps a day.
+Each time I set out, I was anticipating that most incredible of all days when I had the opportunity to hike the Croagh Patrick.
+I felt each step had led me there, as each step has now led me back home.

 In each venue, I also imagined the other people, fellow sojourners, strangers all using these same paths from the past or in the future.
 I have considered with humble appreciation those who helped forge, prepare and maintain these living arteries of human travel.
 Sometimes we walk with purpose, sometimes we wander, sometimes we are lost and don’t know the where or the why of our going.
 Isn’t it amazing when you discover how the unexpected travel is often the path to the more interesting experiences?
 All of this made possible by these spaces, prepared and traversed long before our arrival.